ManuelCarreiras/moz_sch/frontend/README.md

 # Santa Isabel Escola - Portal Escolar

-A modern React + TypeScript frontend for the Santa Isabel Escola school management system.
+A modern React + TypeScript frontend for the Santa Isabel Escola school management system with AWS Cognito authentication.

 ## 🎯 Overview

-This is the frontend application for the Santa Isabel Escola school management portal, providing a clean and responsive interface for managing students, teachers, classes, and academic schedules.
+This is the frontend application for the Santa Isabel Escola school management portal, providing a clean and responsive interface for managing students, teachers, classes, and academic schedules with secure authentication.

 ## ✨ Features

+### Authentication System
+- **AWS Cognito Integration**: Secure user authentication with JWT tokens
+- **Role-Based Access**: Admin, Teacher, and Student portals with different permissions
+- **Multiple Auth Methods**: API key, debug mode, device access, and Cognito JWT
+- **Session Management**: Automatic token refresh and secure logout

 ### Landing Page
 - **Responsive Design**: Adapts to all screen sizes from mobile to ultra-wide monitors